 Ahar

-No amount of cumin, coriander, fennel tea will change the integrity of your agni.
-What will make a difference is eating balanced nourishing meals, chewing food until no solids remain, stopping after the first burp, and taking a moment of thanks to pause, breath, and pray.
-From time to time, especially if ill or stressed, incorporating dishes like kunyi and kitchari are helpful as they are very easy to digest while still providing nourishment.
+No amount of cumin, coriander, or fennel tea will change the integrity of your agni.
+What will make a difference is eating balanced, nourishing meals, chewing food until no solids remain, stopping after the first burp, and taking a moment of thanks to pause, breathe, and pray.
+From time to time, especially if ill or stressed, incorporating dishes like kunyi and kitchari is helpful as they are very easy to digest while still providing nourishment.

 Vihar

-Sometimes, regardless of maintaining a regular dinacharya we get compromised or get a cold.
-A few things that you can do is neti, gargle with warm salt water and turmeric, or prepare a simple steam bath for the sinuses and chest.
+Sometimes, regardless of maintaining a regular dinacharya, we get compromised or get a cold.
+A few things that you can do are neti, gargle with warm salt water and turmeric, or prepare a simple steam bath for the sinuses and chest.

 Nidra